Talmid Chakham: Expectations

-Attitudes toward the Talmid Chakham
+Social position

 Prizing Torah knowledge above all worldly goods, Talmidei Chakhamim in Jewish society were afforded many privileges and prerogatives as well as duties.
 In the Middle Ages, the Talmid Chakham was consulted by the Jewish community not only in spiritual matters but also in worldly affairs.
 Even when he held no official position in the community, he supervised religious activities, determined the time and form of prayers, verified weights and measures, etc. To enable him to devote himself entirely to study, Jewish legislation exempted him from the payment of taxes, and from performing any specific mundane duties.

 Rabban Shimon ben Gamliel is quoted as having said: "[Every] person should always conduct himself as a Talmid Chakham."

 In the beginning of the twentieth century, due to prevailing attitudes, Talmidei Chachamim were not widely respected among Jews.
 If a woman married one in those days, it was expected that she had some kind of terminal illness or disability that was a turn-down for others.
 However, post-Holocaust, the opposite is the case among Orthodox Jews, due to the resurgence of Orthodoxy since the mid-20th century.